-Nigeria contains a rich series of climatic and vegetation zones across the landscapes, leading to a diverse range of habitats, from desert zones in the northeast to tropical rain and swamp forests along the south coast (see map in Figure 2).
-Nigeria's forests and woodlands currently cover approximately 9.6 million ha.
-Nigeria's biodiversity is very rich with some 4,600 plant, 839 bird and 274 mammal species nationally.
-The Gulf of Guinea forests stretch into southern Nigeria: these especially rich forests are recognized as a global biodiversity hotspot.
-This area contains 22 primate species, including threatened and endangered species such as the Cross River Gorilla, Drill and Preuss's Guenon monkey.
+Nigeria contains a rich series of climatic and vegetation zones across landscapes, leading to a diverse range of habitats, from desert zones in the northeast to tropical rain and swamp forests along the south coast (Figure 2).
+Nigeria's forests and woodlands currently cover about 9.6 million ha.
+Nigeria's biodiversity is very rich with some 4,600 plant, 839 bird and 274 mammal species.
+The Gulf of Guinea's forests stretch into southern Nigeria: these forests are recognized as a global biodiversity hotspot.
+There are 22 primate species, including threatened and endangered species such as the Cross River Gorilla, Drill and Preuss's Guenon monkey.